BDX-town/Mangane/README.md

 You can also run soapbox-fe locally with a live production server as the backend.

+> **Note:** Whether or not this works depends on your production server.
+It does not seem to work with Cloudflare.

 To do so, just copy the env file:

 ```sh